rshaw1467/otel-2024/automate-integrate-opentelemetry/content/03_python_metrics/01_metric_creation/index.md

     return make_response({}, 200)
 ```

+To summarize what we've done:

 So we setup our MeterProvider holding our configuration for the Dynatrace Metric Exporter acting as our MetricReader/Exporter.
-We used our MeterProvider to create a Meter instance which we then used to difine our Instruments and populated metrics resulting in the following diagram:
+We used our MeterProvider to create a Meter instance which we then in turn used to create our Instruments and send measurements:

 ```java
 +------------------+